-The total cut and fill associated with the various grading scenarios for each road alternative is detailed below and in section 1.4.4.
+The total cut and fill associated with the various grading scenarios for each road alternative has been calculated by the Applicant's consultants, and is detailed below and in section 1.4.4.
 This analysis does not include an expansion factor for the cut materials, however, to the maximum extent possible, material is proposed to be reutilized on site to minimize off site truck trips.
 This includes fill to raise North Water Street to final proposed elevation for flood access.
 (See Current Site Plans).
 Retaining walls around the reconstructed road and around the proposed building will be reinforced concrete and will be fully designed at the time a building permit is applied for.
 These walls mainly occur near the property lines.